 Humor can sometimes be an elusive concept.
 What's funny to one person may not be funny to another, and what one person intends as humor may not be recognizable as such by someone else.
 Sometimes when the line between humor and seriousness isn't obvious, there's not much to do other than ... explain the joke.

-Over the years we’re received a number of inquiries about a web page that purportedly describes a “Banned Book of Dr. Seuss,” a work by the beloved children’s author and illustrator supposedly since removed from print because of its decidedly un-child-friendly references to violence and suicide:
+Long before rumors of a Virginia school district "canceling" Dr. Seuss or the announcement that Dr. Seuss Enterprises would no longer publish six books due to racist images, we received a number of inquiries about a web page that purportedly describes a "Banned Book of Dr. Seuss," a work by the beloved children's author and illustrator supposedly since removed from print because of its decidedly un-child-friendly references to violence and suicide:

 My wife stumbled across this book in an antique book shop in the mountains.
 As a collector of Seussiana, I was very pleased to find one I hadn't seen before.
 After reading it, I was surprised that it was part of the Dr. Seuss library at all because of the graphic elements of the story ... the use of firearms, children being taken away, reference to suicide, violence, etc. Not that I minded it, you see ...
 I actually liked it, and wondered why my parents never let me read it when I was a child.
 But for whatever reason, the good people at the Seuss Press decided to take this one and another book (I Was Kissed By A Seal At The Zoo ...
 God only knows what that one was about!) out of print.
 If you have any information on the above mentioned book, please E-mail me, I'd love to hear about it!
 But here it is for your enjoyment.
 Remember, you have been warned ...